sigmf/SigMF/sigmf-spec.md

 1. The metadata MUST be written in [JSON](http://www.json.org/), as specified by [ECMA-404](http://www.ecma-international.org/publications/files/ECMA-ST/ECMA-404.pdf).
-2. The entire contents of the metadata file MUST be contained within a single JSON object (i.e., the first character of the file MUST be '{' and the last character of the file MUST be '}'.
+2. The entire contents of the metadata file MUST be contained within a single JSON object.
 This object is hereafter called the `top-level object`.
 3. The top-level object MUST contain three values named `global`, `captures`, and `annotations`.
 4. Metadata name/value pairs SHALL NOT be assumed to have carried over between